Tropes applying to the Tribal Chief of the du Cronos Dynasty, Freki du Cronos

 Vetinari Job Security: Freki is like a necessity for the du Cronos Dynasty and even for the entire Four Realms, if you ask me.
 When he's out of the picture or unable to act, chaos erupts in the criminal underworld and among a good chunk of the draconic population.
 It's a real pain in the ass for Medea.
 Sure, Freki might just be a mortal like the rest of us, but it's the whole "devil you know" mentality that keeps everyone in line.
 Criminals and heroes alike tolerate him because, well, they figure he's the lesser of many evils.
 And that's what makes Freki the Tribal Chief, ruling the roost with his own brand of authority.

 The Dreaded: Almost everyone who has encountered him understands the importance of not getting on his bad side.
-The V7D managed to leave the du Cronos Dynasty's territory without any trouble because they had earned his respect and were granted permission to do so.
+The V7D managed to leave the du Cronos Dynasty's territory without any trouble because they had earned their lives back by giving him back his son and were granted permission to do so.

 Repressive, but Efficient: The unofficially dubbed "Fifth Dragon Realm," more commonly recognized as the du Cronos Dynasty, may be ruled with an iron fist by Freki and the du Cronos family, but it is prosperous.
 Within its boundaries, there is no room for crime or poverty, and its citizens enjoy the benefits of free healthcare.
 Betrayals are scarce, and the inhabitants find themselves engaged in fulfilling work that aligns with their unique talents.
 Surprisingly, there are no correctional facilities in the realm, for any transgressors are easily dealt with through execution or, in rare cases, banishment if luck favours them.
 While the primary responsibility of each individual is to procure their sustenance through hunting, it serves more as a means to sharpen their hunting skills rather than a necessity for survival.